Work in Progress

 “Wait.”
 I scrambled to my feet, trying to keep my dress from climbing up my legs.
 “If Buck was once Gideon Halliday, who were you?”

-“No one, really, Jemma.
+Mama’s soft smile didn’t exactly match her words.
+“No one, Jemma.
 I was no one.”

-The river and I had business to finish.
+I had business to attend to.